stevearrants/style/docs/interfacewriting.md

 Use italic to distinguish user input from plain text.
 For example,

-> Type the exact name of the request, such as *Exit system*.
+> Type the exact name of the request, such as *Validate Proof*.

 ### Command line items

 Command line items should be in monospace.
-Do not use italic for this form of user input.
+Do not use italic.

  At the C: prompt, type the following: ``chkdsk /v /f`` and press **Enter**.